-If one wishes to put an end to the continuous dissatisfaction in life, one must free oneself from the collective, habitual, dualistic thought-patterns, which have been keeping humans forever in shackles.
+If one wishes to put an end to the continuous dissatisfaction in life, one must free oneself from the collective, habitual, dualistic mind-patterns, which have been keeping humans forever in shackles.
 The only way to realize such complete transformation, is through meditation – the Buddha has concluded.

 So in here I am not exactly blogging.
 Rather, I am carrying out a meditative practice that needs to get done.
 I let this personal space stay open just in case someone else might find it a solace to their own journey.